 - Worked into quick breads and muffins such as this recipe for Buttermilk Millet Muffins,which uses both millet and millet flour.

-But my favorite use for millet is as the backbone for homemade granola bars as is the case with today’s recipe.
-These Genmaicha Granola Bars come from the pages of Feast: Generous Vegetarian Meals for any Eater and Every Appetite, the beautiful new cookbook by my friend Sarah Copeland.
+But my favorite use for millet is as the backbone for homemade breakfast bars as is the case with today’s recipe.
+These bars come from the pages of Feast: Generous Vegetarian Meals for any Eater and Every Appetite, a cookbook by my friend Sarah Copeland.

 But back to the bars.
 They’re a combination of millet, oats, nuts, and seeds, bound together with dates, honey and maple syrup.
 The result is a bar that does just what a granola bar should do: sustain you.
 It’s the sort of portable goodness to ply into a child’s hand as they race out the door without breakfast in their belly, wrap in parchment and tuck into a pocket for a day on the slopes, or pack into a carry-on for a long flight.

 So go stock up on millet.
 Make these bars.
 Experiment.
 Explore.
 Report back if you stumble upon a millet recipe worth trying.